miker704/Strife/patch_V5_notes.md

     avatar decorations would not allow them to be displayed due to the mask url being (#) logically this would not work to begin with but for some reason was working for over a month.
 The issue has been addressed and now works fine.
     - Fixed mask(#) bug in avatar decorations preview modal.
     - Added winter wonderland avatar decorations to the shop page.
+    - Added winter wonderland avatar decoration new year 2024 to the shop page.